albertopasqualetto/Gmail-recurring-scheduler/README.md

 An example of the web interface is shown in Github pages deployment.

-If app is showing a white screen, please reload the page.

-This app still not handles attachments.
+This app does not handle attachments and there is no plan to do so.

 Refer to [this page](https://developers.google.com/apps-script/guides/services/quotas) for quotas.